nazime1/Principles-of-Software/docs/specs.md

 # Specifications

-A **Precondition** is a <span style="color:blue;">condition that must be true before method execution</span>, and a **Postcondition** is a <span style="color:blue;">condition that must be true after method execution</span>.
-A **Specification** is <span style="color:blue;">a contract between a method and its caller, consisting of a precondition and a postcondition</span>.
+A **Precondition** is a <span style="color:#0091ff;">condition that must be true before method execution</span>, and a **Postcondition** is a <span style="color:#0091ff;">condition that must be true after method execution</span>.
+A **Specification** is <span style="color:#0091ff;">a contract between a method and its caller, consisting of a precondition and a postcondition</span>.
 Specifications are beneficial because they precisely document method behavior, which makes it easier for programmers to parse the code.
-Specifications promote modularity by organizing code into **Modules**, <span style="color:blue;">small chunks called with clear-cut boundaries</span>.
-Specifications promote abstraction because the **Client**, <span style="color:blue;">the person or system using the code</span>, can rely on the specification to predict program functionality instead of code.
+Specifications promote modularity by organizing code into **Modules**, <span style="color:#0091ff;">small chunks called with clear-cut boundaries</span>.
+Specifications promote abstraction because the **Client**, <span style="color:#0091ff;">the person or system using the code</span>, can rely on the specification to predict program functionality instead of code.
 The client should not need to know the implementation of the code.

 Methods must support their specifications, but their implementation is otherwise free, so the method and client code can be built simultaneously.
 Specifications enable reasoning about correctness, which can then confirm correctness through testing and verification.